 - Financial Aid recipients who withdraw from classes or stop attending classes before completing at least 60 percent of the semester may have to pay back a portion of their grant and/or loan money.
 The 60 percent completion rate will be determined by the attendance as submitted by the instructors.
 This is known as a Return to Title IV calculation (R2T4).
 This includes all grades of W, Q, U, UD, UF, F, and FX.
 The amount of financial aid that the student has earned up to the last attendance date is determined by a specific federal formula. - A maximum of 30 developmental hours may be taken and paid for with Title IV funds. - Students may not receive federal aid for courses that were previously taken and passed beyond the first retake.
 Repeat courses still count toward the student's attempted hours for Financial Aid purposes.
-Other restrictions may apply in regard to repeat courses.
-Check with the Financial Aid Office for clarification. - A student on Suspension will not be eligible to receive TPEG funds for Continuing Education (CE) courses.

-- Pell Lifetime Limits the Department of Education limits the student's eligibility for Pell Grant to 600 percent or 12 full-time awards. - Loan Aggregate Limits the Department of Education limits loan awards based on student status: dependent/independent, undergraduate/graduate. - A student must be in Good, Warning, or Plan status to receive institutional scholarships or childcare assistance.
+- Other restrictions may apply in regard to repeat courses.
+Check with the Financial Aid Office for clarification. - Pell Lifetime Limits the Department of Education limits the student's eligibility for Pell Grant to 600 percent or 12 full-time awards. - Loan Aggregate Limits the Department of Education limits loan awards based on student status: dependent/independent, undergraduate/graduate. - A student must be in Good, Warning, or Plan status to receive institutional scholarships or childcare assistance.